Amit1150/job-portal/README.md

  - PassportJS and JWT is used for authentication and authorization.
  - JWT token is stored in cookie and sent along with each request.
  - Read JWT token from request cookie to validate user authenticity.
- - multer (npm package) is used as middleware for handling `multipart/form-data`, which is primarily used for uploading files
+ - multer (npm package) is used as middleware for handling `multipart/form-data`, which is primarily used for uploading files.
+We are storing images in `uploads` folder when user upload image on register page.